-Policy: The organization prepares regular financial reports on a quarterly basis.
-All reports are finalized no later than 30 days after the close of the quarter.
+Policy: The organization prepares regular financial reports three times each year, timed with regularly scheduled Council meetings.
+All reports are finalized no later than 7 days prior to each regularly scheduled Council meeting.

-- The Accountant is responsible for producing the following year-to-date reports within 30 days of the end of each quarter: Balance Sheet, Accounts Payable, Accounts Receivable, and updated Cash Flow Projection. - The Accountant prepares a Budget v.
-Actual report by March 1st of each year so that staff may consider, and prepare if necessary, a budget amendment. - The Finance Committee reviews financial reports each quarter and presents reports to the full Board of Directors at each meeting. - On an annual basis, the Accountant prepares a narrative report, in coordination with the Executive Director, that summarizes the Council's current financial position and includes explanations for budget variance.
+- Procedure A: The Accountant is responsible for producing the following year-to-date reports within 7 days prior to each regularly scheduled Council meeting: Balance Sheet, Accounts Payable, Accounts Receivable, and updated Cash Flow Projection. - Procedure B: The Accountant prepares a Budget v.
+Actual report by March 1st of each year so that staff may consider, and prepare if necessary, a budget amendment. - Procedure C: The Finance Committee reviews financial reports prior to each regularly scheduled Council meeting and presents reports to the full Board of Directors at each meeting. - Procedure D: On an annual basis, the Accountant prepares a brief narrative report, in coordination with the Executive Director, which summarizes the Council's current financial position and includes explanations for budget variance.